Last fact-checked: 26 November 2020

-This isn’t easy to answer as rhinoplasty is tailored to each individual’s requirements.
+Rhinoplasty is tailored to the individual’s requirements.
 For some patients, the removal of the tissue at the end of the nose may be all that’s required, which will take far less time than a case that involves a more extensive nose reconstruction or work on the cartilage.

-Typically, after the procedure, you may need to stay in Seoul for at least five days, but your surgeon will be able to advise on this before you book your tickets to South Korea.
+Typically, after the procedure, you may need to recover in Seoul for a few days, but your surgeon will be able to advise on this before you book your tickets to South Korea.

-Again, this is likely to vary, but it is likely that swelling and bruising will be apparent for around a week, at least.
+This varies, although you should be able to return home within a couple of days.
+Your surgeon will advise you after your follow-up appointment.
 You will have to be careful not to knock your nose while it is healing, taking things easy and sleeping in an elevated position on your back.